Leaves, time off and retirement

 - You must have been working your normal (full-assignment) hours sometime before your hours were reduced

-If you choose to buy this service, it will be treated as general leave.
-You’ll be required to pay the full cost of the purchase of service.
+If you choose to buy this service, it will be treated as a general leave.
+You’ll be required to pay both your share and your employer’s share of the cost.

 If you’re laid off and on a recall list, you may buy service for the period of time you’re away from work – it will be treated as a general leave.
 You’ll be required to pay the full cost of the purchase.